25+ Amazing Breastfeeding Benefits for Baby

 God made it so that a baby will want his mother.
 When baby is hurt, upset, etc., the little one wants mama.
 There are many studies showing babies need lots of touch.
 In my opinion, the best relief comes when the child is reconnected to his mother the way he was just after birth.
 Nursing.
 Mom is a real anchor for the child’s soul. (source)

-Nourishment When Ill
+Nourishment When Sick

 When little ones are sick, they often don’t want to eat.